Zephyr-Goriely/logistic_growth/README.md

 # Question 3

 The R file 'Exponential vs Logistic growth' in this repository contains the code I used to plot the logistic model against the exponential to observe the difference in behaviour of these two models.

-The produced graph is visible in the 'Exponential vs Logistic growth.png' in the repository, otherwise it can be accessed through the link below:
+This graph is shown below

 [Graph link](https://github.com/Zephyr-Goriely/logistic_growth/assets/150150268/8114de33-5ce5-4b25-8236-72e39be4ecf6)